Ibrahim-Ola/face_recognition_DNN/README.md

 # Face Recognition using Siamese Networks

 This repository contains code for facial recognition using Siamese Neural Network.

+## Project Description